The Los Angeles Lakers received terrible news on Thursday, learning that DeMarcus Cousins suffered a torn ACL. Now, they have to adjust.

 Kosta Koufos — Even though it would be a nice story to see the big man unite with fellow Greek countryman Kostas Antentoukounmpo, it is nearly certain he will not leave his deal with CSKA Moscow.
 When a player signs with a Euroleague contender, it’s very rare for them to have an NBA-out clause in their contract.

 Nenê — After 17 years in the league, the Brazilian-born big told reporters in May 2019 that he planned to retire after the season.
 The 36-year-old averaged just 13.0 minutes per game last year, making two appearances in the starting lineup for the Houston Rockets.
 Perhaps they could convince him to change his mind, but someone with younger, fresher legs may make more sense.

 Johnathan Williams — While he did well for the Los Angeles Lakers and for the South Bay Lakers last year, it is worth mentioning that the former Gonzaga forward is under contract with Maccabi Rishon LeZion as of July 30, 2019.

 HoopsHype’s Alex Kennedy contributed to this report

-Basketball, DunkWire, Lakers, NBA, Featured, Top, Amare Stoudemire, Amir Johnson, Andrew Bogut, Anthony Davis, Aric Holman, DeMarcus Cousins, Dwight Howard, JaVale McGee, Joakim Noah, Johnathan Williams, Kenneth Faried, Kosta Koufos, LeBron James, Marcin Gortat, Mareese Speights, Marquese Chriss, Nene, Willie Reed, Zaza Pachulia, Los Angeles Lakers
+Basketball, DunkWire, Lakers, NBA, Top, Amare Stoudemire, Amir Johnson, Andrew Bogut, Anthony Davis, Aric Holman, DeMarcus Cousins, Dwight Howard, JaVale McGee, Joakim Noah, Johnathan Williams, Kenneth Faried, Kosta Koufos, LeBron James, Marcin Gortat, Mareese Speights, Marquese Chriss, Nene, Willie Reed, Zaza Pachulia, Los Angeles Lakers